PetitGrigri/OpenClassrooms-Express-MOOC/README.md

 - 2.2 : Add Thing model
 - 2.3 : The API can create Thing, Get all Things on get a specific Thing
 - 2.4 : The API can delete and update Thing
+- 2.5 : Add CRUD for Products (Test)

 ## Dependencies
 - angular cli (npm install -g @angular/cli)